Malki3/username-mclayborne/README.md

 ## Testing Results
 [Describe your testing process and results.
 Include:]
-- Example valid usernames you tested (at least two)
+- Valid username examples: malki3, devmiller298
-- Example invalid usernames and why they fail (at least two)
+- JackandJill, 123
-- How you used the username-input file to test
+- ran ./username.sh < username-input

 ## Challenges and Solutions
 [Optional: Describe any challenges you encountered while creating this script and how you solved them.
 This could include debugging issues, understanding regular expressions, or Git workflow problems.]